parikhkrish02/EzyMarket/readme.md

 <h1>EzyMarket</h1>

-A webApp that provides its users with all Business's LIVE STATUS, changing stocks much more.
+A Dual Interface webApp that provides its users with all Business's LIVE STATUS, changing stocks much more.
 <br />
 <br />
 This enables users to search for any item (food or stationary or anything) and SAVE a lot of <b>TIME</b>.